top of page

 The work of the two artists combines and interacts to produce a uniquely evocative response to a rich and resonant landscape in a work that affirms the vitality and resilience of the human spirit, with the island itself becoming a dual symbol of precarity and hope in the crisis of the Anthropocene.

-Orasaigh in 2024.
 A selection of the work was first shown at Cnoc Soilleir, South Uist in mid-2023.
-A larger exhibition including innovative 3d soundscapes is hosted by Taigh Chearsabhagh in Lochmaddy from November 4th 2023.
+A larger exhibition including innovative 3d soundscapes followed at Taigh Chearsabhagh in Lochmaddy from November 2023 until January 2024.

 20210602-P6020417.jpg